Your email has been sent

-We face the challenge of boring London’s deepest-ever tunnel.
-This will involve tunnelling through high groundwater pressures and passing through four miles of the most abrasive ground, without any other shafts along the way.
+We faced the challenge of boring London’s deepest-ever tunnel.
+This involved tunnelling through high groundwater pressures and passing through four miles of the most abrasive ground, without any other shafts along the way.

-Construction work started in September 2010 to build the 80-metre-deep shaft at Beckton sewage works, where tunnelling work will start.
+Construction work started in September 2010 to build the 80-metre-deep shaft at Beckton sewage works.

-The machine has been custom-built to suit the ground conditions, which are predominantly chalk with highly abrasive flint.
+The machine had been custom-built to suit the ground conditions, which were predominantly chalk with highly abrasive flint.

-Busy Lizzie is a ‘slurry closed faced’ tunnel boring machine.
-It will blend over 100 tonnes of excavated chalk with water for every one metre of tunnel advance, forming a white slurry – a similar consistency to single cream, before transporting it through a pipe the length of the tunnel, so it can be processed above ground.
+Busy Lizzie was a ‘slurry closed faced’ tunnel boring machine.
+It blended over 100 tonnes of excavated chalk with water for every one metre of tunnel advance, forming a white slurry – a similar consistency to single cream, before transporting it through a pipe the length of the tunnel, so it can be processed above ground.